 The loco doesn’t even end there.
 On March 26 Newsom signed a different deal for masks worth half a billion dollars with a company called Blue Flame, and wired the money the same day.
 The deal felt apart in a matter of hours when it was discovered Blue Flame had been in existence for a grand total of three days.
 The punchline?
 Blue Flame’s founders were two Republican political operatives with zero healthcare experience.
 They now face a federal criminal investigation (at least the state got its money back from that deal).

-Meanwhile, as the City of Los Angeles staggers to recover from a devastating month in which peaceful protests for justice metastasized into riots, looting, and violence Mayor Garcetti and the City Council have announced cuts to the police budget.
+Meanwhile, as the City of Los Angeles staggers to recover from a devastating month in which peaceful protests for justice metastasized into riots, looting, and violence the City Council announced plans to cut to the police budget.
 L.A.’s police force is far from perfect but after tens of thousands of lawbreakers overwhelmed the Los Angeles Police Department and reduced large swaths of the city to mere anarchy, it is positively demented to degrade the department’s capacity.